syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 ## Add picker items to the picker

 The .NET MAUI Picker control is a data bounded control.
-Hence, you must create collection of data’s and bind it to picker control.
+Hence, you must create collection of data’s and bind it to the picker control.

-Create a simple Observable Collection of data for the picker
+* Create a simple Observable Collection of data for the picker,

 {% tabs %}
 {% highlight c# tabtitle="ItemInfo.cs" %}